hbrice/cis422project2/docs/getting_started.rst

 2.1.1 Manager login:
 ---------------------

-After credentials have been verified, if they match admin permissions it'll lead to the Admin page.
+After credentials have been verified, if they match admin permissions it'll lead to the Managerial page.

 ------------------------
 2.1.1.1 View schedule